 For closed ballots, balloters can change their votes from negative to affirmative or vice versa during a recirculation by waiting until the recirculation ballot opens.
-In the absence of a recirculation ballot, the balloter can send an email to the Sponsor advising that his/her vote has changed.
+In the absence of a recirculation ballot, the balloter can send an email to the Standards Committee advising that his/her vote has changed.

 What constitutes a new negative after recirculation?

 It is up to the working group ballot resolution committee to decide whether or not a negative comment is new or an iteration of a previous comment.
 Remember, during a recirculation ballot, balloters can only vote on the changed portion of the document and on any unresolved negative comments.